-If you’ve have a mastectomy because of breast cancer, you may choose to have reconstructive plastic surgery.
-It can restore symmetry between the two breasts by replacing skin, breast tissue, and the removed nipple.
+If you’ve had a mastectomy because of breast cancer, you may choose to have reconstructive plastic surgery.
+It can restore balance between the two breasts by replacing skin, breast tissue, and the removed nipple.

-The long-term prospects of living without a breast or part of one affects every woman differently.
-The choice for one woman won't necessarily be right for another.
+The idea of living without a breast or without part of one affects each woman differently.
 It’s a personal decision, and it's often not easy to make.

-You can choose to skip reconstruction.
-You can wear external breast forms or pads, or make no attempt to change your appearance.
+You don’t have to have reconstruction.
+You can wear external breast forms or pads, or change nothing at all.

 The operation changes your appearance, but it can have psychological benefits as well.
 It can add to a sense of wellness for you and your family.